MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 ## User types

 ### Regular users
-These are the regular synchronized users from Microsoft Entra ID.
+These users are the regular synchronized users from Microsoft Entra ID.

 ### Application users
 Identified by the presence of ApplicationId attribute in the system user record.
 To check the Microsoft Entra application ID, see [View or edit the details of an application user](manage-application-users.md#view-or-edit-the-details-of-an-application-user).